etelmon/abstract-transaction/README.md

 execute((transaction) => ...) returns a promise.
 This is the same as then function

-inner(options) returns an inner transaction
+startInner(options) returns an inner transaction

 rollback(), rollback the transaction